Frontier Extended Stay Clinics (FESC)

 More Information on the FESC Demonstration

 - Evaluation of the Medicare Frontier Extended Stay Clinic Demonstration: Report to Congress, Secretary of the U.S. Department of Health and Human Services

 - Section 434: Frontier Extended Stay Clinic Demonstration Project, Medicare Prescription Drug Improvement and Modernization Act of 2003

-- Details for Demonstration Project Name: Frontier Extended Stay Clinic Demonstration, Centers for Medicare and Medicaid Services
+- Details for Demonstration Project Name: Frontier Extended Stay Clinic Demonstration, Centers for Medicare & Medicaid Services

 - The Frontier Extended Stay Clinic Model: A Potential Health Care Delivery Alternative for Small Rural Communities, Rural Policy Brief, RUPRI Center for Rural Health Policy Analysis

 - Frontier Extended Stay Clinics: Understanding and Facilitating Rural Health Transformation, Rural Health Value